 Like many bold men and women who challenge the injustices of their cultures, Hus was martyred for opposing the corruption in the church of his day.
 Though persecuted and exiled from their homeland, his faithful followers kept the church alive.
 They settled in Saxony, Germany, where Luther launched the Protestant Reformation in 1517.

 Missionaries on the Move

-The Moravians sent out missionaries to many places.
-One of those places was Tuscarwas County, in Northeast Ohio.
-That county is one of the may places I’ve lived.
-In fact I once worked for an outdoor drama there entitled, “Trumpet in the Land.”
-The drama tells the story of Moravian missionaries who befriended Native Americans and tried to convert them to Christianity.
+The Moravians sent missionaries to many places, including Tuscarwas County in Northeast Ohio.
+My family lived there briefly and when we did, I worked for the outdoor drama Trumpet in the Land.
+This Paul Green drama tells the story of Moravian missionaries who befriended Native Americans, hoping to convert them to Christianity.